New Year's Eve 2026 celebrations kick off as the new year dawns around the world

 Hong Kong, too, was to ring in 2026 without the usual spectacular and colorful explosions in the sky over its iconic Victoria Harbor, after a massive fire tore through an apartment complex in November and killed at least 161 people.

-The city's tourism board was instead hosting a music show featuring soft rock duo Air Supply and other singers in Central, a business district.
+The city's tourism board instead hosted a music show featuring soft rock duo Air Supply and other singers in Central, a business district.
 The facades of eight landmarks were to turn into giant countdown clocks presenting a three-minute light show at midnight.

-Many parts of Asia welcome the new year by observing age-old traditions.

-Temple bells rang across Japan, and some people climbed mountains to see the year's first sunrise.
-Others were eating noodles in a traditional wish for long life because of the noodle's shape.
-In South Korea's capital, Seoul, a bell tolling was held at the Bosingak Pavilion.

 Chinese President Xi Jinping in a New Year's Eve address broadcast by state media hailed his country's technological progress in areas such as artificial intelligence and semiconductors while renewing threats against Taiwan, which it claims as part of its sovereign territory.